-On this basis, foster carers are required to formally write to the service requesting that their annual review considers their suitability for moving up a Skills level, if that is something they wish to be considered for, at the point whereby they have completed the minimum expected practice requirements.
+On this basis, foster carers are required to formally write to the service requesting that their annual review considers their suitability for moving up a Skills level, if that is something they wish to be considered for, at the point whereby they have at the minimum completed years of fostering service.

-This is not to say that progression shouldn't be a conversation during supervision sessions generally, which should have some focus on enhancing carers development in any event, but a formal request of such nature would also elicit a consistent approach from the Fostering Service to assess each carer, rather than it being down to the individual recommendation and decision of a FSW.
-Recommendations should start to be considered in two months prior to the carers review, any recommendation to move up or down a level should be signed off and agreed by the service lead in the first instance and the deputy service director following review and before any further action to allowance is taken.
+This is not to say that progression shouldn't be a conversation during supervision sessions generally, which should have some focus on enhancing carers development in any event, but a formal request of such nature would also elicit a consistent approach from the Fostering Service to assess each carer who wishes to progress, rather than it being down to the individual practice of any one SSW.

-As has been detailed in the description of the Model, that part of Annual Review focuses on the specific skill set, and additional requirements from the FSW perspective, with the Carers also being required to independently provide a range of evidence to support their skills and fostering experiences over the course of time either by a report, or a workbook.
+As has been detailed in the description of the Model, that part of Annual Review focuses on the specific skill set, and additional requirements from the SSW perspective, with the Carers also being required to independently provide a range of evidence to support their skills and fostering experiences over the course of time either by a report, or a workbook.

-If a Carer is not in agreement with the Fostering Service recommendations, for example if progression is not recommended, a Deputy Service Director will review this on a case-by-case basis alongside the evidence provided by the carers and the Fostering Service
+If a Carer is not in agreement with the Fostering Service recommendations, for example if progression wasn't recommended, whereby a Deputy service director will review this case by case alongside the evidence provided.

 The Fostering Service should also use the skills framework to assess foster carers suitability over time to maintain fostering at higher levels at each annual review and could make recommendation that they are not currently fulfilling the requirements of a more advanced carer.
-For example, if the carers have not been maintaining diary records or attended any mandatory training.
+For example, if they had been subject to Standards of Care process that had not been successfully resolved in a defined time period.